 Casual and fast-casual restaurants should aim for a table turn about every 45-minutes.
 However, fine dining establishments may only have table turns every 2 hours.
 The ideal table turn timeframe depends on your concept.

-Table turnover = Volume of guests served in a time frame / number of seats
+Table turnover rate = Volume of guests served in a time frame / number of seats

 Volume of guests needs to have a specific time limit.
 Usually, this applies to a breakfast, lunch, or dinner service.
 Some restaurants will separate this by shift rather than service.